Bill Number Summary

 Read our latest here.
 House Bill 5513 and Senate Bill 4016 are the introduced measures, again subject to change.

 AI REGULATION: President Donald Trump doesn’t want states regulating AI, but that hasn’t stopped Democrat-led jurisdictions from getting into the fray.
 The Senate recently unveiled an eight-bill package that mirrors, in many instances, what’s been put on the books in California and New York.
 The bills all flew through committee, boding well for floor action in the upper chamber.
 But the House is the bigger question.
+For background and bill numbers, read this story here, and our Insider look here.

 INSURANCE REGULATION: The House combined — then the Senate separated — a pair of measures regulating the homeowner and auto insurance industries.
 It’s something Democratic leadership has seemingly agreed upon, but the chambers’ two different approaches to advancing the measures encapsulates a broader discord that’s evidenced in several measures this session.
+The bills are now Senate Bill 714 and House Bill 4273.

 CANNABIS/HEMP: It’s been a relatively quiet session for this issue, but there have been some rumblings of a late effort to revive an omnibus bill that passed the Senate but wasn’t called in the House in 2024.
 It would create a new regulatory structure for low-THC, hemp-derived products.
 And, mirroring an upcoming change in federal law, it would narrow the definition of legal hemp and effectively remove intoxicating products from general retail and into the state-regulated cannabis market.
 Given the legislature’s track record on this issue in recent years, a wait-and-see approach seems appropriate.